 Compatibility Category C

-To be included in Category C, an NRC program element is to be one, the essential objective(s) of which an Agreement State should adopt to avoid conflicts, duplications, or gaps in the regulation of agreement material on a nationwide basis and that, if not adopted, would result in an undesirable consequence.
-Definitions of “conflict,” “duplication,” and “gap” are included in the Glossary of this handbook.
+To be included in Category C, an NRC program element is to be one which an Agreement State must implement in order to avoid conflicts, duplications, or gaps or other conditions that would jeopardize an orderly pattern in the regulation of agreement material on a nationwide basis.
+Such Agreement State Program elements shall embody the essential objective of the corresponding NRC program element and, if not implemented, would result in an undesirable consequence.
+The essential objective(s) for a particular regulation may be found in the Statements of Consideration published with the final rule in the Federal Register.
+For other program elements required for compatibility, the essential objectives may be found in the letter transmitting the requirement to the Agreement States.

 Examples of undesirable consequences include, but are not necessarily limited to: